 The Different Types of TV Acting Roles

-From series leads to cameos, here are some of the types of acting roles you should know.
-Roles can vary by contract and in some cases actors can negotiate the way they are credited, so these classifications are a general overview of the various types of acting roles in television.
+Keep in mind, an actor’s responsibilities can vary by contract and, in some cases, actors can negotiate the way they are credited, so these classifications are just a general overview of the various types of acting roles in television.

-A series regular is part of the main cast and is contracted to work on a show for a period of time, often for multiple years even if the show has not been picked up for that many seasons.
+A series regular is a principal actor and part of the main cast.
+They are contracted to work on a show for a period of time, often for multiple years.

 Actors may be credited as series regulars even if they don’t work on every episode.
-For example, Mandy Moore has not been in every episode of This is Us, but she is still credited as a series regular.
 The opposite is also true.
 Even if an actor appears in most episodes of a season or if they are part of the main storyline, it doesn’t necessarily mean they are series regulars.

 Guest stars are actors who appear in one episode (sometimes more) whose characters are often in multiple scenes and play a significant role in the story.
-If the role is particularly meaningful, a show may cast a well-known actor as a guest star, like Sterling K. Brown appearing in an episode of Brooklyn Nine-Nine.
+If the role is particularly meaningful, a show may cast a well-known actor as a guest star.

 Co-stars and day players play characters with a limited number of lines allowed and are typically only in one or two scenes.
 The term co-star is used more often when describing the screen credit while day player is more commonly heard when referring to the type of contract or role.
-Some examples of day players are a person being interviewed at a crime scene on Blue Bloods, a customer asking for help on Superstore, or a bartender giving advice to Liza on Younger.
+Day players could be roles like a witness being interviewed at a crime scene on FBI, a fan asking Deborah Vance for a picture in Hacks, or a bar patron on How I Met Your Father.

 Sometimes actors will refer to each other as “co-stars.”
 In this context, they mean “co-worker” instead of a day player who appears on a show.